songgot/study_libtorh/torchapp/torchscript/README.md

 # Convert your PyTorch model to TorchScript through tracing,
 # An instance of the implemented model must be passed to the torch.jit.trace function along with example input values.
-#Then, this function then creates a torch.jit.ScriptModule object.
+# Then, this function creates a torch.jit.ScriptModule object.
-#The object created in this way will contain the results of the runtime trace when the model is executed in the module's forward method
+# The object created in this way will contain the results of the runtime trace when the model is executed in the module's forward method

 import torch
 import torchvision